-For the purpose of improving stock assessment of species in the North Pacific, government of Taiwan has commissioned scientists to conduct a series of researches in 2019 as follows:
+For the purpose of improving stock assessment of species in the North Pacific, government of Taiwan has commissioned scientists to conduct a series of researches in 2020 as follows:

-- 1. Study on abundance index and HS/MS elements for WCPO skipjack and tropical tunas. - 2.
-Studies on abundance index and stock assessment of bluefin tuna in the Pacific Ocean. - 3.
-A study on the elements of the harvest strategy/management strategy developments of the South Pacific albacore tuna and the biology and stock assessment of Pacific blue marlin. - 4.
-Study on the North Pacific albacore resource. - 5.
-Stock status and NDF assessment of sharks in the Pacific Ocean. - 6.
-Analysis on Bycatch of Taiwanese Distant Water Tuna Longline Fisheries.
+- (1) Study on abundance index and HS/MS elements for WCPO tropical tunas. - (2) A study on the elements of the harvest strategy/management strategy developments of the south Pacific albacore tuna and the biology and stock assessment of Pacific blue marlin.

+- (3) Stock status and NDF assessment of sharks in the Pacific Ocean. - (4) The impacts of mitigation measures on the bycatch species in Taiwanese distant water vessels.

-Besides the scientific papers presented at recent ISC meetings during 2019 to 2020 were as follows:
+Besides, the scientific papers presented at recent ISC meetings during 2020-2021 were as follows: